Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Methods

 \subsection{Pretraining Data Processing}

-\textbf{MRI Processing:} We first applied foreground cropping to all MRI images using Otsu's method to remove the black background.
+MRI Processing: we first applied foreground cropping to all MRI images using Otsu's method \zyc{with 256 bins} to remove the black background.
 Each image was then rescaled to the range of -1 to 1 based on the 1st and 99th percentiles of pixel intensities.
 For the first-stage pretraining, we set the global crop size to 256×256×24 and the local crop size to 128×128×16, selected based on the median dimensions of our pretraining dataset.
-As described in Section 4.4.4, the first global crop was resized to match the target size while preserving the x-y aspect ratio, with black padding added as needed The second global crop was a random crop with variable resolution.
-In the second-stage contrastive training, the larger crops mentioned in Section 4.4.4 were resized to 384×384×48 to provide a more comprehensive view within each crop. \\\\ \textbf{Report Processing:} We first used Llama 3.3 \cite{llama3herdmodels} to process the noisy MRI reports by removing study details unrelated to imaging and extracting organ-specific descriptions and conclusions into separate sections, including any identified abnormalities.
-We then mapped each organ section to a list of standard SNOMED anatomical entities \cite{snomed-ct} using AWS Comprehend Medical \cite{aws_comprehend_medical} for the sampling process described in Section 4.4.4.
-Additional details, including the prompt used and examples of reports before and after processing, are provided in Supplementary Fig. \ref{supple_fig1}.
+As described in Section~{4.5}, the first global crop was resized to match the target size while preserving the x-y aspect ratio, with black padding added as needed The second global crop was a random crop with variable resolution. \zyc{In the second-stage contrastive training, to capture a larger portion of the input image while minimizing information loss from resizing, we increased the crop size to 384×384×48.} \\\\ Report Processing: we first used Llama 3.3 \cite{llama3herdmodels} to process the noisy MRI reports by removing study details unrelated to imaging and extracting organ-specific descriptions and conclusions into separate sections, including any identified abnormalities.
+We then mapped each organ section to a list of standard SNOMED anatomical entities \cite{snomed-ct} using AWS Comprehend Medical \cite{aws_comprehend_medical} for the sampling process described in Section 4.6. \zyc{We randomly inspected on average 30 processed reports per body region and refine the prompts to enhance robustness of the processing pipeline.} Additional details, including the prompt used and examples of reports before and after processing, are provided in Supplementary Fig.~\ref{supple_fig1}.